kathrynwilkinson/SQL-employee-cms/README.md

-# SQL-Employee_Tracker
+# Employee Tracker

 ![License: MIT](https://img.shields.io/badge/License-MIT-success.svg)

-A content management system that provides a solution for managing company employees using node, inquirer, and MySQL.
+A back-end CLI content management system that provides a solution for managing company employees using node, inquirer, and MySQL.

 ## Table of Contents